AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/Security & Compliance Policies.md

-# ✅ Phase 3 - Security & Compliance Policies
+# ✅ Security & Compliance Policies

 Now that device and user management is in place, this phase focuses on implementing key **security and compliance policies** to protect organizational resources.